Menu

 Good to know: The estate setting means more space and privacy than the harbor-front hotels.
 The harbor is a short walk.
 The pool is a genuine advantage β€” most Spetses hotels don't have one.

-Check prices for Nissia Traditional Residences on Booking.com
+Check prices for Nissia Traditional Residences on Booking.com, or compare options on Agoda.

 Boutique & Mansion Hotels